 A reader asked: My Credit Karma report shows some settled debts but one is shown as satisfied.
 I am sure I paid them all off in full.
 Does it make a difference and should I ask for this to be changed? … [Read more...]

-Water bills - they went up £9 a month on average in April 2018 and £8 a month in April 2019.
+Water bills keep on increasing.
 You can't change Water Companies but there are still a lot of ways you can cut your water charges.
 This article is looking at ways to cut your future bills.
 If you already have a bill that is too high for you to manage, don't ignore it, read What to do if you can't afford to pay a water bill.
-See … [Read more...]
+See if you would pay less with a meter 60% of people don't have a … [Read more...]

 If you have a pile of debt you need to clear, is it better to increase your income or cut your expenses?
 Obviously either can be a big help, which is why they are both included in Debt Camel's Toolkit for Improving Your Finances.
 But I asked two of my favourite personal finance bloggers in Britain to write about which approach feels more important to them.
 Jane Clark is the blogger … [Read more...]